OriginProtocol/dshop/backend/README.md

 ## Running unit tests
     yarn run test

-Optionnally, if you are going to run tests several times in a row (typically during development), you can speed up the test setup phase by:
+Optionnally, if you are going to run tests several times in a row (typically during development), you can speed up the test setup phase by starting the services in a separate terminal and leave them up and running.

+    cd ../packages/services
-  - Starting the services in a separate terminal and leave them up and running. cd ../packages/services yarn run start -g -i -d
+    yarn run start -g -i -d

 Then in another window:

     env USE_RUNNING_SERVICES=true yarn run test